-The Coordinator of Teaching Internship and Field Experiences is responsible for the placement of interns and overall supervision of teacher interns, clinical supervisors and university supervisors.
+The Associate Director of Academic Outreach and Field Placements is responsible for the placement and overall supervision of teacher interns, clinical supervisors, and university supervisors.
 The office is located in the College of Education and Behavioral Science, ED 213B.

-The Professional Education Programs Director is responsible for coordination of the field experiences.
+The Professional Education Programs Director is responsible for the coordination of the field experiences.
 The office is in the College of Education and Behavioral Science, ED 213A.